-The Cotswolds Discovery Centre & Cafe is the visitor centre for the Cotswolds Area of Outstanding Natural Beauty (AONB), a place where you will learn and discover more about this beautiful and unique protected landscape and how people have helped shape it over thousands of years.
+The Cotswolds Discovery Centre & Cafe (The Old Prison) is the visitor centre for the Cotswolds Area of Outstanding Natural Beauty (AONB), a place where you will learn and discover more about this beautiful and unique protected landscape and how people have helped shape it over thousands of years.

 Keep up with the latest news at the Centre by liking our Facebook page!